How Much Does a Pregnancy Ultrasound Cost Without Insurance in 2023?

 Are Ultrasound and Sonography the Same?

 No, Ultrasound and sonogram aren’t the same.
-The terms sonogram and ultrasound can often be used interchangeably but differ between the two.
+The terms sonogram and Ultrasound can often be used interchangeably but differ between the two.

 Here’s a list of differences between the two: